All Episodes

 And no, that's a hard no.

-But uh Trump is already warned that uh there will be hell to pay if they don't cooperate and just give us.
+But Trump has already warned that there will be hell to pay if they don't cooperate and just give us, I don't think he wants to pay for it, just give us part of Bagram back.

-Now, do you remember what I say about Trump that he does so well?
+Now, do you remember what I say about Trump, that he does so well?

 He goes strong, even if it doesn't work out.